22 June 1897: Plot

 Poona was visited by the pestilence of bubonic plague which took a heavy toll of life.
 But the plague had another indirect and far-reaching consequence on the politics of the country.
 The behaviour of the military which was called out to deal with the situation arising from the pestilence caused great indignation.

 On 22 June 1897, British officer Charles Walter Rand Assistant Collector of Pune and Chairman of the Special Plague Committee, Pune, and British Army officer Lieutenant Charles Egerton Ayerst, were assassinated on the Ganeshkhind road, Pune, on their way back from a Government house party celebrating the Diamond Jubilee anniversary of the coronation of Queen Victoria.

 C. W. Rand of the ICS was appointed to take charge of the plague control measures and had successfully contained the epidemic; but his methods of evacuating the people, of fumigating their dwellings, and burning the contaminated articles, evoked tremendous hatred amongst certain sections of the society, which led to his assassination.

-The climax scene is the shooting after the midnight party finished, the carriages started moving out of the Government House, one of the boys in that group watched from outside the gate.
+The climax scene is the shooting after the party has finished at midnight.
+The carriages started moving out of the Government House, and one of the boys in that group watched from outside the gate.
 As Rand came out, he gave the signal.
 Another boy began running with the carriage.
 As he reached the spot where Damodar, Balkrishna, and others were waiting, he shouted to them 'Gondya ala re!
 (Gondya has come)'.
 Balkrishna jumped on the carriage and shot the occupant.
 But there was a mistake.
 It was Ayerst whom he had killed.
-They realised their mistake.
-When Rand's carriage came to the spot, Damodar climbed on it and shot Rand.
+They realised their mistake and when Rand's carriage came to the spot, Damodar climbed on it and shot Rand.
 Ayerst was killed on the spot, and Rand died in hospital on 3 July 1897.